openresty/lua-nginx-module/README.markdown

  set $baz "bar: $bar";  # $baz == "bar: 33"
 ```

-As of the `v0.5.0rc29` release, Nginx variable interpolation is disabled in the `<lua-script-str>` argument of this directive and therefore, the dollar sign character (`$`) can be used directly.
+As from the `v0.5.0rc29` release, Nginx variable interpolation is disabled in the `<lua-script-str>` argument of this directive and therefore, the dollar sign character (`$`) can be used directly.

 This directive requires the [ngx_devel_kit](https://github.com/simpl/ngx_devel_kit) module.